idodov/RedAlert/README.md

 3. Return to the `HACS Automation` screen, search for `Red Alerts Israel`, click on `Download` and proceed to the final step
 ### Final Step
 > [!TIP]
-> Since Home Assistant won't preserve the history of the sensors after a restart, it's recommended to create an input text helper before running the script for the first time.
+> Since Home Assistant won't preserve the history of the sensors after a restart, it's recommended to create an input text helper.
 Here are the steps to do this:
-> 1. Open `conifuration.yaml`.
+> 1. Open `configuration.yaml`.
-> 2. Add this lines:
+> 2. Add this lines and restart Home Assistant:
 > ```yaml
 >   input_text:
 >     red_alert: